+After several years of fruitful partnership, NARF has recently begun representing NCAI climate change matters.
 Climate change is one of the most challenging issues facing the world today.
 Its effects on indigenous peoples throughout the world are acute and will only get worse.
 The effects are especially pronounced in Alaska where as many as 184 Alaska Native villages are threatened with removal.
-(See Alaska Report) NARF, in addition to working with some of its present clients on this issue, is working with the National Tribal Environmental Council (NTEC) on climate change issues and in particular on ensuring that any proposed climate change legislation and action at the national and international levels, incorporate Indigenous Peoples as sovereign partners in addressing this issue and provides them the needed resources for adaptation and mitigation.
-NTEC, NARF, NCAI and the National Wildlife Federation worked together and created a set of Tribal Principles which should govern treatment of Tribes in any legislation.
+(See Alaska Report) NARF, in addition to working with some of its present clients on this issue, previously worked with NTEC on comprehensive federal climate change legislation.
+NTEC, NARF, NCAI and the National Wildlife Federation worked together and created a set of Tribal Principles and detailed legislative proposals.
+Unfortunately, these efforts stalled in the Senate.

 NARF and NTEC attended the United Nations Framework Convention on Climate Change (UNFCCC) Summit-COP 15- in Copenhagen, Denmark in December 2009.
 The purpose of the UNFCCC process is to come up with an international treaty governing emissions of greenhouse gases.

 NARF and NTEC also attended COP 16 in Cancun in December 2010.
 A Cancun Agreement was reached, likely saving the UNFCCC process.
 The agreement contains increased, though inadequate, mentions of indigenous peoples and of the U.N.
 Declaration on the Rights of Indigenous Peoples (UNDRIP.
 There are safeguards calling for "The full and effective participation" of indigenous peoples in Reduction of Emissions from Deforestation and Forest Degradation (REDD+) activities and there are also some references to taking into account traditional indigenous knowledge.